Kernpiler: Compiler Optimization for Quantum Hamiltonian Simulation with Partial Trotterization: Evaluation

 \section{Evaluation}

 \textbf{Experimental Configuration:} To evaluate our work, we measured performance using metrics with and without error scaling accounted for.
-For error quantification, we compare the approximate unitary with the theoretical perfect unitary using the L2 norm of simulation Hamiltonians that involve between 8 and 10 qubits (See Table 2).
-Our target is to compile results with an L2 norm of 0.07 or lower, ensuring that the state fidelity error remains less than 0.005.
-The L2 norm has been commonly used to quantify error of approximations in quantum algorithms \cite{dawson2005solovaykitaevalgorithm,Childs_2021} and we notice empirically that it matches with practical use cases quite well and gives the impression of a tight bound.
+For error quantification, we compare the approximate unitary with the theoretical perfect unitary using the L2 norm of simulation Hamiltonians that involve between 8 and 10 qubits.
+The L2 norm has been commonly used to quantify error of approximations in quantum algorithms \cite{dawson2005solovaykitaevalgorithm,Childs_2021} and therefore that is our metric of accuracy here.
+Our target is to compile results to greater than $99.5$\% accuracy.
 We also perform Trotterization comparisons to evaluate error reductions in both near-term and long-term applications.
 For the second order Trotterization, we use a time simulation with t = 1 in dimensionless units, and our experience shows that for significantly longer simulations, the second order method performs markedly better for most general tasks compared to the first order Trotterization.
 In contrast, for the first order Trotterization, we consider short time simulations by scaling all Hamiltonian coefficients by t=0.1 which is appropriate for near term applications to observe short time dynamics of quantum systems.
 It is important to note that Qiskit's PauliEvolutionGate currently defaults to first order Trotterization; therefore, we recommend viewing the corresponding chart for a more accurate state-of-the-art comparison and review the second order for future more general use of quantum computers for quantum simulation.
-Scalability is assessed by measuring runtime and gate count using 50-100 qubit (See Appendix) Hamiltonians.
+Scalability is assessed by measuring runtime and gate count using 28-220 qubit Hamiltonians.
 For the larger Hamiltonians, the L2 norm cannot be measured however we expect the same reduction in error at larger sizes because the weights of terms do not increase with system size for most Hamiltonians.
+We discuss the scalability in Section \ref{sec:errorreduction}